-How Much Does It Cost to Launch a Podcast?
+How Much Does It Cost to Start a Podcast?

 You can create a podcast with any budget limit.
 However, to increase the quality of your show, you need to invest a few more bucks.
 Start “small” and cover the basics (equipment, hosting service, marketing efforts, design, and music), then slowly improve your show with additional features.

 You could get better equipment to improve the sound quality, get talented artists to design the show’s cover, hire marketing experts to increase the number of downloads, etc. Everything you decide to do will add to the total cost, so make sure to properly plan your budget.